pg-support/supt-km/docs/4. Processes/b. Shipping & Delivery/Order Cancellation Process.md

 1).
 If the order is shipped (tracking number is available), reply with Macro: Cancellation (Shipped)
 *Modify if needed*

 2).
 The macro will explain the situation and inform the customer how to issue a refund after receiving the package.
+Don't forget to provide the customer with tracking number.
 (END)

 3).
 If the customer still wants to request a refund, process with the [[SR - Personal Reason (US)]] or [[SR - Personal Reason (Non-US)]]